The mission of the United States Air Force is to fly, fight and win...in air, space and cyberspace.

 Air Education and Training Command, with headquarters at Joint Base San Antonio-Randolph near San Antonio, Texas, was established July 1, 1993, with the realignment of Air Training Command and Air University.
 AETC's role makes it the first command to touch the life of almost every Air Force member.

-AETC's mission is to develop America's Airmen today... for tomorrow.
+AETC's mission is to "Recruit, train and educate Airmen to deliver airpower for America."

 Dept. of the Air Force